Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-app.md

   <img src="../images/partsunlimited/app-assessment-2.png">
 </kbd></p>

-## Steps for WebApp Migration using Azure App Service Migration Assistant
+# PartsUnlimited Application Migration using Azure App Service Migration Assistant

 1. Before you start the migration process, you need to login to Azure account with a subscription.
 Click on **Copy Code & Open Browser**